functionalfriday/fsharp-saturn-demos/WineTasting/README.md

 - Add health check to application
 - Next step: use a real database.

+## 2021-06-24

+Goal: Import a new list of wines via web form.
+And using applicative validation.

+We managed to:

+- do the html stuff for importing (giraffe/saturn documentation still sucks)
+- started applicative validation using FSharpPlus

 ## 2021-05-28

 Goal: Every participant should be able to run the F# project.